JSFoundation/js.foundation/_trademark/000-main.md

 * All use is subject to the [Brand Guide](http://brand.jquery.org);
 * All Marks must be used in their exact form and may not be modified;
 * The first or most prominent use of a Mark must be accompanied by the proper trademark symbol (either ® or ™), as identified above;
-* A notice must be provided, either on the page with the Mark or on the credits page in the case of a website, or on the document with the Mark in the case of a document, that the Mark is a trademark of the jQuery Foundation and that your endeavor is not affiliated with the Foundation;
+* A notice must be provided, either on the page with the Mark or on the credits page in the case of a website, or on the document with the Mark in the case of a document, that the Mark is a trademark of the JS Foundation and that your endeavor is not affiliated with the Foundation;
 * No Logo Mark may be used to link to any website other than a Foundation or project website; and
 * Your website or printed materials may not copy the look and feel of the website or promotional materials of the Foundation or any of the Foundation’s projects.